 The beauty of sharing is that it does not belong to any political party or ‘ism', but to the people of the world.
 It doesn't belong to the socialist party, or the communists, or anyone else.
 It is the freeing agent from a painful history of ideologies and beliefs that have caused such tremendous conflicts with each other.
 When we understand that the principle of sharing is fundamental to our survival but tragically neglected at every level of society, we will recognise that sharing is the surest guide to justice and peace.
 Then we will each know ourselves as an ambassador of humanity, for above all nations is the united people of the world.

 What could this mean for the people protesting in New York and every other city?
-The protest movement well knows that we need to redistribute wealth, that we need to stop money from going through the wrong hands - to the arms industry in particular.
+The protest movements well know that we need to redistribute wealth, that we need to stop money from going through the wrong hands - to the arms industry in particular.
 Whichever way you look at it, war must come to an end.
-Nobody wants war any more - or nobody can afford to go to war anymore.
-The protest movement also well knows that there is more than enough money to go around, but it is hoarded by powerful families and corporations, even by the governments who spend it injudiciously.
+Nobody wants war any more - or rather, nobody can afford to go to war anymore as the world economy continues to melt and collapse.
+The protest movements also well know that there is more than enough money to go around, but it is hoarded by powerful families and corporations, even by the governments who spend it injudiciously.
 So each nation has to redistribute its wealth and resources among its own people.

 No one is immune from the changes that lie ahead, so let us not work against the system, but together let's change it.
 This requires an attitude of confidence that we can change the system, that a better world is possible.
 And this requires awareness, and togetherness, and more and more perseverance - especially perseverance.
 As we have seen, governments instinctively abhor any uprising of the people because soon their power is in jeopardy, so their tactic through the police is to discourage even the most peaceful form of protest.
 So we have to carry on and on, otherwise change is impossible.